 When you challenge a rival with a basic challenge, roll 2 dice.
-When using an ability to challenge, you roll a number of dice equal to the number that follows "challenge".
-Your opponent then rolls a number of dice equal to their target character's defense, which is the number inside the shield on that character's card.
+When using an ability to challenge, you roll an amount of dice equal to the number that follows "challenge."
+Your opponent then rolls a number of dice equal to their defense.